Use SSL with DSBulk

 }

 Alternatively, you can create a separate configuration file, such as driver.conf, that contains all the datastax-java-driver properties.
-Then, reference that separate file in your DataStax Bulk Loader configuration file, by using a statement such as include classpath("driver.conf").
+Then, reference that file in your primary DSBulk configuration file using HOCON-formatted file inclusions, such as include classpath("driver.conf").
+For more information, see Configuration file syntax.

 Was this helpful?